You’re preparing for your first year of teaching and searching for new teacher must haves.

 19. Portable Filing Accordion Organizer

-Keep all of those papers safe and sound in a portable filing folder.
+Keep all of your important work papers in a portable filing folder.

-Label each section: medical insurance, contract, pension info., professional development, tax forms such as W-4, etc.
+Suggested labels include medical insurance, contract, pension info., professional development, tax forms, etc.

 20. Lap Desk

-When you’re lesson planning at home, you may at times want to print a couple of copies of something without waiting until you get to school to do so.
+When you’re lesson planning at home, you may sometimes want to print a couple of copies of something without waiting until you get to school to do so.